theburhanahmed/NumerAI/docs/development_status.md

 - **Implementation:** `docs/IMPLEMENTATION_SUMMARY.md` accurately reflects the multi-person system.

 ---
 **Conclusion:** The codebase is in a very healthy state, exceeding initial MVP expectations.
 The foundation is solid for scaling and monetization.
+The newly implemented push notifications system enhances user engagement and retention.